-Like so many recipes, this gluten free pancake recipe is the same as a standard one, but with a simple switch to gluten free flour or mix instead of regular flour.
+Like so many recipes, this gluten free pancake recipe is the same as a standard one, but with a simple switch to gluten free flour instead of regular flour.

 100g gluten free plain flour or mix – on this occasion I used Lidl Just Free gf plain flour